thosgood/this-weeks-finds/markdown/201-250/week215.md

 in some cube.

 But this is where it gets really cool.
 In fact, each triangle lies in just *one* cube.
-So, there\'s precisely one way to take the 56 triangles and divide them into 7 bunches of 8 so that each bunch forms a cube.
+So, there's precisely one way to take the 56 triangles and divide them into 7 bunches of 8 so that each bunch forms a cube.

 So: the symmetry group of the Klein quartic acts on the set of cubes,